Princely state: Salute states

 The gun salute system was used to set unambiguously the precedence of the major rulers in the area in which the British East India Company was active, or generally of the states and their dynasties.
-As heads of a state, certain princely rulers were entitled to be saluted by the firing of an odd number of guns between three and 21, with a greater number of guns indicating greater prestige.
+As heads of state, certain princely rulers were entitled to be saluted by the firing of an odd number of guns between three and 21, with a greater number of guns indicating greater prestige.
 Generally, the number of guns remained the same for all successive rulers of a particular state, but individual princes were sometimes granted additional guns on a personal basis.
 Furthermore, rulers were sometimes granted additional gun salutes within their own territories only, constituting a semi-promotion.
 The states of all these rulers (about 120) were known as salute states.

 After Indian Independence, the Maharana of Udaipur displaced the Nizam of Hyderabad as the most senior prince in India, because Hyderabad State had not acceded to the new Dominion of India, and the style Highness was extended to all rulers entitled to 9-gun salutes.
-When the princely states had been integrated into the Indian Union their rulers were promised continued privileges and an income (known as the Privy Purse) for their upkeep.
-Subsequently, when the Indian government abolished the Privy Purse in 1971, the whole princely order ceased to be recognised under Indian law, although many families continue to retain their social prestige informally; some descendants of the rulers are still prominent in regional or national politics, diplomacy, business and high society.
+When the princely states had been integrated into the Indian Union, their rulers were promised continued privileges and an income (known as the Privy Purse) for their upkeep.
+Subsequently, when the Indian government abolished the Privy Purse in 1971, the entire princely order ceased to be recognized under Indian law, although many families continue to retain their social prestige informally.
+Some descendants of the rulers remain prominent in regional or national politics, diplomacy, business, and high society.

-At the time of Indian independence, only five rulers – the Nizam of Hyderabad, the Maharaja of Mysore, the Maharaja of Jammu and Kashmir state, the Maharaja Gaekwad of Baroda and the Maharaja Scindia of Gwalior – were entitled to a 21-gun salute.
+At the time of Indian independence, only five rulers – the Nizam of Hyderabad, the Maharaja of Mysore, the Maharaja of Jammu and Kashmir state, the Maharaja Scindia of Gwalior and the Maharaja Gaekwad of Baroda – were entitled to a 21-gun salute.
 Six more – the Nawab of Bhopal, the Maharaja Holkar of Indore, the Maharaja of Bharatpur, the Maharana of Udaipur, the Maharaja of Kolhapur, the Maharaja of Patiala and the Maharaja of Travancore – were entitled to 19-gun salutes.
 The most senior princely ruler was the Nizam of Hyderabad, who was entitled to the unique style Exalted Highness and 21-gun salute.
 Other princely rulers entitled to salutes of 11 guns (soon 9 guns too) or more were entitled to the style Highness.
 No special style was used by rulers entitled to lesser gun salutes.

 As paramount ruler, and successor to the Mughals, the British King-Emperor of India, for whom the style of Majesty was reserved, was entitled to an 'imperial' 101-gun salute—in the European tradition also the number of guns fired to announce the birth of an heir (male) to the throne.